Reliable Studies Agree: An Alcohol A Day Shrinks The Brain

 For years, the effects of alcohol on brain health have been debated, with research often associating heavy drinking with brain atrophy, neuron loss, and compromised white matter integrity.

-This groundbreaking research from the UK Biobank highlights a need to rethink our understanding of alcohol’s impact on brain health, even at low levels of intake.
+This groundbreaking research from the UK Biobank highlights a need to rethink our understanding of alcohol’s impact on health, even at low levels of intake.

 Overview of the UK Biobank Study

-In this study, researchers used multimodal imaging data from 36,678 middle-aged and older adults in the UK Biobank, a large-scale health database.
+This study used multimodal imaging data from 36,678 middle-aged and older adults in the UK Biobank, a large-scale health database.

 The participants were generally healthy, and the study controlled for numerous potential confounding factors, such as age, sex, education, and physical health, to isolate the effects of alcohol on brain structure.